nashville-software-school/bangazon-inc/book-1-orientation/chapters/ADONET_INTRO.md

 1. Use the [Roommates](./assets/roommates.sql) SQL script to create a `Roommates` database.
 1. Take a look at the ERD to familiarize yourself with the database.
 ![Roommates ERD](./assets/Roommates.png)
 1. In Visual Studio, create a new project.
-Make it a console application (using .NET 5 as the target framework) and call it `Roommates`.
+Make it a console application (using .NET 6 as the target framework, check 'Do not use top-level statements') and call it `Roommates`.
 The following screen will ask you where you want to put this project.
 Select your `workspace` directory.
 1. In your terminal, navigate to the directory where you created your project.
 The directory will have a `Roommates.sln` file in it.
 1. `cd` into your project directory.
 When you list what's in the directory, you should see your `Roommates.csproj` and `Program.cs`.
 1. Run the following commands.
 This imports the required package needed for using the ADO.NET classes.